 Son is a wonderful and underrated Cuban dance.
 In this article we will discuss what makes Son so special and how it is relevant to Cuban Salsa dancers.

-I will not discuss the history of Son in details, but let’s make a very quick introduction to what is Son.
-Son is first and foremost a distinct music style that originated from east Cuba during the 19th century.
-During the 20th Century, it gradually gained popularity and turned from music and dance for the peasants, to a big hit in Havana’s ballrooms.
+I will not discuss the history of Son in detail, but let’s make a very quick introduction to what is Son.
+Son is first and foremost a distinct music style that originated in east Cuba during the 19th century.
+During the 20th Century, it gradually gained popularity and turned from music and dance for the people living in the hills to a big hit in Havana’s ballrooms.
 Above all, you can summarize it in one word – Elegance.
-It is the music style that preceded and gave birth to Timba on which we dance Salsa (or
+It is the music style that preceded and gave birth to Timba on which we dance Salsa (or better said Casino) nowadays.
+Unfortunately, as the popularity of Salsa blew skywards, the popularity of Son declined over the years.

 So what is actually the difference between Son and Salsa?